-A steel or aluminum housing that contains all of the components that comprise a LED Display.
+A steel or aluminum housing that contains all the LED display parts or components that comprise an LED display.
 The cabinet typically provides attachment points for handling and mounting the display.
 Designs vary with manufacturer in assembly, weather proof ratings, service access, and ventilation.
 Two major categories of cabinets are single enclosure or modular cabinet construction.
 Single enclosure cabinets use one structure to compose the entire LED display.
-A modular cabinet is a single enclosure cabinet that is A modular cabinet is a single enclosure cabinet that is designed to be connected to other cabinets, providing a method of building displays from installer standardized units.
+A modular cabinet is a single enclosure cabinet that is designed to be connected to other cabinets, providing a method of building displays from installer standardized units.
 Depending on physical size, LED sign manufacturers use both single enclosure and modular cabinets.

 Conformal coating material is applied to electronic circuitry to act as protection against moisture, dust, chemicals, and temperature extremes that if uncoated (non-protected) could result in a complete failure of the electronic system.
 Most circuit board assembly houses coat assemblies with a layer of transparent conformal coating rattier than potting.

-Contrast Ratio is a measure of a display system, defined as the ratio of the luminance of the brightest color (white) to that of the darkest color (black) that the system is capable of producing.
+Contrast Ratio is an important technical LED term you should understand.
+It is a measure of a display system, defined as the ratio of the luminance of the brightest color (white) to that of the darkest color (black) that the system can produce.
 A high contrast ratio is a desired aspect of any display, but with the various methods of measurement for a system or its part, remarkably different measured values can sometimes produce similar results.

 A controller is the main computer or “brain” of the LED display.

-Direct Inline Package – a LED that consists of two poles (one positive and one negative) through which electrical current runs to produce light.
+Direct Inline Package – an LED that consists of two poles (one positive and one negative) through which electrical current runs to produce light.
 Poles are soldered to the computer chip separately.